AppleBreak1/Z490-Vision-D-Customac/README.md

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey+; thus set minkernel to 19.0 and max kernel to 20.9.9)

    Note: One may wish to continue using USBWakeFixup.kext in macOS Monterey+.
 If so, you may set memory clock speed below 2933 MHz or use [Bluesnooze](https://github.com/odlp/bluesnooze) without configuring memory clock speed below 2933 MHz.

+- [AppleIGC.kext](https://github.com/SongXiaoXi/AppleIGC) (Alternative ethernet kext for IGC compliant devices, namely, Intel I225 and I226; tested to work in macOS Sierra+)

+   Note: Injecting this kext requires disabling native AppleEthernetE1000 dext driver with the following boot-args.

+    - Big Sur ~ Monterey 12.2.1: dk.e1000=0
+    - Monterey 12.3 or newer: e1000=0

+     Support for Intel I225 Ethernet was first introduced in macOS Catalina.
+However, with this kext, we can use I225 Ethernet even in older macOS like Sierra.
+Also, if the I225 Ethernet is the only reason for enabling AppleVTD, using AppleIGC.kext will give less headaches down the road.

 # Drivers